-Olympic Skier Kikkan Randall Will Run The NYC Marathon After Beating Breast Cancer
+Olympic Skier Kikkan Randall Tells Us What It’s Like To Train For A Marathon After Breast Cancer

 On Feb.
 21, 2018, skier Kikkan Randall became the first American woman to win an Olympic gold medal in cross-country skiing.
 Just over three months after making history, though, she was diagnosed with breast cancer.
 “The first thought was disbelief,” Randall tells Bustle.
 “I just won an Olympic gold medal, I’m in the shape of my life, I feel amazing, I’ve done everything right.
 How could this be real?”
 While her emotions changed from disbelief to frustration, Randall decided to approach her new normal with a positive attitude and a commitment to remaining active.
 After a year of treatment for her cancer, she is now training to run the TCS New York City Marathon, her first, on Nov.
 3.

 From the beginning of her journey with cancer, Randall channeled her athlete mindset.
 “I was used to being in situations where there were a lot of daunting things that I couldn’t really control,” she says.
 “And I just taught my mind to acknowledge those things, but then reframe and focus on the things I could control.”
 And the most important thing she could control was her attitude.
 With the support of her husband, Jeff Ellis, and the rest of her family, she approached the situation from a place of optimism.
 She even felt grateful for the timing of the diagnosis because if it had happened months earlier, she wouldn’t have been able to compete in South Korea.